t-bast/bolts/02-peer-protocol.md

       a different `short_channel_id` `alias` field.
   - upon reconnection:
     - MUST ignore any redundant `channel_ready` it receives.
+  - if it has received `next_funding_txid`:
-  - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
+    - if `next_commitment_number` matches the last `commitment_signed` message
+    that was already sent for the latest interactive transaction construction:
+      - MUST retransmit `commitment_signed` for the latest interactive transaction construction.
-    - MUST reuse the same commitment number for its next `commitment_signed`.
+      - MUST use `next_commitment_number` + 1 for its next `commitment_signed`
+      batch.
   - otherwise:
+    - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` message batch the receiving node has sent:
+      - MUST reuse the same commitment number for its next `commitment_signed` batch.
+    - otherwise:
       - if `next_commitment_number` is not 1 greater than the
-  commitment number of the last `commitment_signed` message the receiving node has sent:
+    commitment number of the last `commitment_signed` message batch the receiving node has sent:
         - SHOULD send an `error` and fail the channel.
-    - if it has not sent `commitment_signed`, AND `next_commitment_number`
-    is not equal to 1:
+      - if it has not sent the `commitment_signed` batch, AND `next_commitment_number` is not equal to 1:
         - SHOULD send an `error` and fail the channel.
   - if `next_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node sent, AND the receiving node hasn't already received a `closing_signed`:
     - MUST re-send the `revoke_and_ack`.
-    - if it has previously sent a `commitment_signed` that needs to be
+    - if it has previously sent a `commitment_signed` bacth that needs to be
     retransmitted:
-      - MUST retransmit `revoke_and_ack` and `commitment_signed` in the same
+      - MUST retransmit `revoke_and_ack` and `commitment_signed` batch in the
-      relative order as initially transmitted.
+      same relative order as initially transmitted.
   - otherwise:
     - if `next_revocation_number` is not equal to 1 greater than the commitment number of the last `revoke_and_ack` the receiving node has sent: